Jump to a Section

 Individuals should apply for the academic year of intended enrollment as the department does not grant deferrals to those offered admission.
 Previous applicants must complete a new online application (including essays and uploads of other supporting documents) and pay the application fee.
 Late applications will not be accepted and incomplete applications will not be considered.

-We admit new students into the History program and not into the direct sponsorship of individual faculty.
-Nevertheless, we ask applicants to indicate (in the applicable section of the application) the faculty with whom they anticipate collaborating.
+We admit new students into the History program in a particular field and not into the direct sponsorship of individual faculty.
+Nevertheless, we ask applicants to indicate (in the pertinent section of the application) the faculty with whom they anticipate collaborating.
 Students will typically begin to identify their dissertation advisor after their first year (though in small fields it may be fairly obvious from the start who will be the dissertation advisor).
+When considering the faculty with whom prospective applicants might collaborate, we also suggest that they survey our clusters of research expertise to gain a sense of themes and topics they might like to pursue further.
+These clusters of research expertise include but are not limited to African and African American history, the American West, the Atlantic world, borderlands, cities and city-states, colonialism, cultural history, economic history, histories of empire, gender, immigration, intellectual history, international history, histories of knowledge, law, medicine, the Mediterranean world, politics and public policy, religion, the sea in human history, slavery, and war and society.

 The typical applicant to our program has: